-Child maltreatment and the various manifestations of this, such as physical abuse or neglect, are conceptualised in various ways in research outputs making codification challenging.
+Child maltreatment and the various manifestations of this, such as physical abuse or neglect, are conceptualised in various ways in research outputs making codification challenging [PUBLISHER – THE PRECEDING UNDERLINED WORDS ARE FOR THE MARGIN, i.e. ‘Child maltreatment... [is] conceptualised in various ways in research outputs making codification challenging’].
 In addition, in some outputs, there is no explicit definition of abuse or neglect given and instead the nature of the abuse, which is the focus of the research, is embedded in the narrative of the paper or remains undefined.
 This has implications for any repetition of the mapping exercise we have undertaken and also creates challenges with regard to the synthesis of evidence (Taylor et al., 2012).
 Greater conceptual clarity regarding the particular manifestations of abuse or neglect being studied could have the potential to build consensus regarding action needed to prevent and address different aspects of maltreatment as well as identify contested issues.

 The topic or substantive focus of the research proved to be the most difficult aspect of research to classify and an extended process was needed to establish reliability of the codification system.
-It appears that there is disproportionate emphasis on some topics in comparison to others.
+It appears that there is disproportionate emphasis on some topics in comparison to others [PUBLISHER – THE PRECEDING UNDERLINED WORDS ARE FOR THE MARGIN].
 For example, in the academic literature there are almost twice as many studies of the consequences of child abuse in adulthood than there are studies of the consequences of child abuse during childhood.
 While the long-term effects of child abuse are an important topic of study, it is equally important to understand the more immediate consequences of abuse on a child and the developmental implications of these throughout the entire lifecourse.
 There is also much greater emphasis on responses to, than prevention of, child abuse.
 More analysis is needed to identify possible barriers to addressing certain aspects of child protection research either due to methodological challenges or ethical sensitivities.